BBC Radio 2 500 Words competition

 Get inspired by stories from the Tower

-The Tower of London is a fantastic source of inspiration for kids to write their 500 words, with its wealth of exciting history, from enticing escapes and costly coronations, to prisoners and polar bears!
+The Tower of London is a fantastic source of inspiration for kids, with its wealth of exciting history, from enticing escapes and costly coronations, to prisoners and polar bears!

 For more inspiring tales from the Tower of London, visit our Kids playlist on YouTube.